webmaster442/BookGen/Commands.md

 `BookGen Settings set <name> <value>`
     Sets a setting value and exits

-# Stat

-`BookGen Stat {-d [directory]}`
-`BookGen Stat {--dir [directory]}`
-`BookGen Stat {-i [input.md]}`
-`BookGen Stat {-input [input.md]}`

-Arguments:

--d, --dir:
-    Optional argument.
-Specifies work directory.
-If not specified, then the current directory will be used as working directory.

--i, --input:
-    Input markdown file path

-# Tags

-Create or update the tags database and display various stats

-`BookGen Tags {-v} {-d [directory]} {-a}`
-`BookGen Tags {--verbose} {--dir [directory]} {--auto}`

-Arguments:

--d, --dir:
-    Optional argument.
-Specifies work directory.
-If not specified, then the current directory will be used as working directory.

--v, --verbose:
-    Optional argument, turns on detailed logging.
-Usefull for locating issues

--a, --auto:
-    Auto generate tags from content files.
-For it to properly work the ÿBookLanguageÿ config has to be set correctly for the language of the book

-# Tasks

-Open the task runner menu

-`BookGen Tasks {-v} {-d [directory]} {-c}`
-`BookGen Tasks {--verbose} {--dir [directory]} {--create}`

-Your bookgen project can contain a tasks.xml file, where you can add various commands that help with your book building workflow.

-Arguments:

--d, --dir:
-    Optional argument.
-Specifies work directory.
-If not specified, then the current directory will be used as working directory.

--v, --verbose:
-    Optional argument, turns on detailed logging.
-Usefull for locating issues

--c, --create:
-    If the tasks.xml file doesn't exist in the project, then it creates a sample one and opens the menu.
-You can edit the file via your editor of choice.
-    The sample tasks.xml is designed in a way, to introduce every feature of the task runner.

 # Terminalinstall

 Installs a bookgen profile to the Windows Termninal